Chicago Union Station Needs a New Entrance at Van Buren Street

 Passengers will be escorted from the south concourse and across two active tracks, then funneled up a narrow set of stairs.
 From there, they’ll walk more than two city blocks.

 The choke point at the stairs will cause delays.
-Even worse, the platform is next to the Chicago River at that point.
-So passengers will be exposed to wind, rain, and snow—and forced to drag their luggage up slick, dangerous steps.
+Even worse, the platform is next to the Chicago River at that point, so passengers will be exposed to wind, rain, and snow — and forced to drag their luggage up slick, dangerous steps.
 Misery.

 This convoluted route will add at least 15 minutes to travel times.
 It’s a ridiculous burden, especially for passengers on short-distance trips.